cadizjavier/Dazzle/README.md

 There are only two requirements: The root node of the array needs be called `event` and every element of the array needs to have a key called `name` that will be used as the identifier for the generated enumeration.

 You can define as many extra root nodes as you want and they will be the variables and possible different states that a key could have.
+Two types of variables exist:
-Let's say for example that our `event_1` can be triggered using `swipe` or `tap`.
+  - Let's say for example that our `event_1` can be triggered using `swipe` or `tap`.
 You can define an `action` variable that includes both states and then refer to that variable with the `=` prefix like so.
+  - For free input variable text the tag `=input` is provided.

+Example:

 ```yaml
 action: